|SSAT/SBAS Resident/Fellow Research Award

 - A supporting letter from a SBAS member.

 September 29, 2017

 Applications for the 2017 SSAT/SBAS Resident or Fellow Research Award will be reviewed by the SSAT/SBAS Research Scholarship Committee.
-The successful applicant(s) and the SSAT sponsor(s) will be notified of the decision by the end of October 2016, and the winner will be introduced at a specified time at the SSAT Annual Meeting during Digestive Disease Week, May 6-9, 2017 in Chicago, Illinois.
+The successful applicant(s) and the SSAT sponsor(s) will be notified of the decision by the end of October 2017, and the winner will be introduced at a specified time at the SSAT Annual Meeting during Digestive Disease Week, June 2-5, 2018 in Washington, DC.